 The Montana Historical Society offers a myriad of online resources.
 Here are some of our most significant digital projects.

-Montana and the Great War Created to commemorate the centennial of the U.S. entry into World War I, this site provides resources to investigate the war’s transformative and complicated legacy in our home state, including a lesson plan, story maps, digitized articles, and a World War I scavenger hunt.
+Montana and the Great War Created to commemorate the centennial of the U.S. entry into World War I, this site provides resources to investigate the war’s transformative and complicated legacy in our home state, including two lesson plans, story maps, digitized articles, and a World War I scavenger hunt.

 Montana's African American Heritage Resources is a gateway for exploring this understudies aspect of Montana history.
 Select the For Teachers tab to find a PowerPoint presentation and script, Profiles of African American Montanans, and two model lesson plans for ways to use the site with your students: Overcoming Prejudice (grades 4-6) and Creation of a Community (grades 7-9).